4300 N Josey Ln Suite 100 Carrollton, TX 75010

 • Budget: Dentures come in a range of price points.
 Partial and full dentures tend to be more affordable upfront.
 Implant dentures have a higher initial cost but offer long-term benefits.

 • Comfort and Convenience: Implant dentures may be the most secure and comfortable option.
 You also don’t have to worry about slipping dentures when you get implants.
-However, traditional full and partial dentures are also comfortable and functional for many patients.
+But traditional full and partial dentures are also comfortable and functional for many patients.

-We’re here to help you make the right decision and answer any questions you have about your denture options.
+We’re here to help you make the right decision and answer any questions you have about your options.

-Caring for Dentures
+How to Care for Dentures

 If you have implant-supported dentures, you can brush them like your natural teeth.
 Many patients find that they can floss easier with a water flosser before they brush.
 Then, when you brush, use a non-abrasive toothpaste and soft-bristled toothbrush.